kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201908 answers.md

 Type: collection of values (homogeneous and effectively presented) equipped with a set of operations to manipulate these values

+Type: Collection of homogeneous values which can presented, while have a set of operations to manipulate it.

 In the context you provided, homogeneous means that all the values in the collection are of the same type.
 For example, a homogeneous collection of values could contain only integers or only strings, but not a mix of both.